Linuxfabrik/monitoring-plugins/README.rst

 Human Readable Numbers
 ----------------------

-Check Plugin Output: This is how we convert and append symbols to large numbers in a human-readable format (according to Wikipedia `Names of large numbers <https://en.wikipedia.org/w/index.php?title=Names_of_large_numbers&section=5#Extensions_of_the_standard_dictionary_numbers>`_ and other).
+Regarding the check plugin output, this is how we convert and append symbols to large numbers in a human-readable format (according to Wikipedia `Names of large numbers <https://en.wikipedia.org/w/index.php?title=Names_of_large_numbers&section=5#Extensions_of_the_standard_dictionary_numbers>`_, and other).
 The plugins display Byte sizes in powers of 2 (KiB, MiB, GiB etc.).

 .. csv-table::
     :header-rows: 1